thomasburgess/thomasburgess.github.io/_posts/2021-06-06-Welcome-to-my-blog.md

 A noteworthy technicality, GitHub doesn't like the `theme:` pointing to an unsupported theme in `_config.yml` - I got warnings with every build (that otherwise actually worked).
 I just changed this to `remote-theme:` and the blog seems to work without throwing warnings now.

 By appending the [utterances](https://utteranc.es/) script in `_layouts/article.html` a GitHub issues powered comments section is added to the site with minimal effort.
+Collapsible content is enabled through a [details tag snippet](http://movb.de/jekyll-details-support.html).